apache/flink/docs/dev/types_serialization.md

 under the License.
 -->

-Flink handles types in a unique way, containing its own type descriptors, generic type extraction, and type serialization framework.
+Apache Flink handles data types and serialization in a unique way, containing its own type descriptors, generic type extraction, and type serialization framework.
 This document describes the concepts and the rationale behind them.

-There are fundamental differences in the way that the Scala API and the Java API handle type information, so most of the issues described here relate only to one of the to APIs.

 * This will be replaced by the TOC
 {:toc}